Printfection/printfection-ruby/README.md

 At a high level, the Printfection API can be used to create, modify, place, and cancel orders. `Orders` are made up of a set of line items and a shipping address, but orders also expose detailed information about their products, sizes, images, quantities, and availability.

 `Campaigns` are logical groups of items used to organize your orders.
-All orders are always associated to exactly one campaign, and only items associated to a given campaign can be placed in an order in the same campaign.
+Orders are always associated to exactly one campaign, and only items associated to a given campaign can be placed in an order in the same campaign.
 For example, your company's marketing department might have a Giveaway campaign with coffee mugs to reward loyal customers, and your engineering department might have a Purchase campaign with nerdy swag to outfit new hires.

-Some campaigns have special properties.
-Orders in `giveaway` and `freeforall` campaigns have a code and a web URL that can be used to redeem an order.
-A common use case for these campaigns is <some use case>.
-[Learn more about campaigns](http://printfection.com) or [view the Campaign object reference](http://printfection.github.io/API-Documentation/#campaigns)
+Some campaigns have special abilities.
+Orders in `giveaway` and `freeforall` campaigns have a code and a web URL that can be used to redeem (i.e. place) that order.
+Orders in `freeforall` campaigns can be a gift and include a gift message.

+You can read the full API documentation and object reference [here](http://printfection.github.io/API-Documentation/#campaigns).

 ## Installation